 Like architecture, civil engineering also requires a university degree.
-In the UK, you would need to complete either an BEng or MEng degree at university.
-Once you have completed this degree, you can then find an graduate-level job in the field.
+In the UK, you would need to complete either a BEng or MEng degree at university.
+Once you have completed this degree, you can then find a graduate-level job in the field.
 You can progress even further by attaining chartered status.

-In US, you would need also complete a bachelor’s degree in civil engineering and then complete an internship to gain some experience.
-When you graduate, you would then need to select a speciality and apply for the relevant certification.
+In the US, you would need also to complete a bachelor’s degree in civil engineering and then complete an internship to gain some experience.
+When you graduate, you would then need to select a specialty and apply for the relevant certification.
 Once you have gained this, you can then look for an entry-level job.

 Types of Project You Would Work On

-- Planning & development of publics and private structures.
+- Planning & development of public and private structures.

-- More focus on the development on publics structure such as bridges, canals and hydroelectric dams.
+- More focus on the development of public structures such as bridges, canals, and hydroelectric dams.

 What Type of Person Would Prefer Civil Engineering?

 If you’re someone who enjoys problem-solving, being practical whilst engaging in maths and science, then a career in civil engineering would be perfect for you.

 When presented with a challenge (i.e. the architect’s blueprints), you will apply both your problem-solving skills and your scientific knowledge to bring the architect’s vision to a reality, whilst ensuring the structure is fit for purpose.

 Why Both Professions Need to Work Together?